Quantum-Accelerators/quacc/docs/src/dev/contributing.md

 7. Never use `@ct.lattice` in the code directly (unless it is wrapped by `@ct.electron` to make it a sublattice).

 8. Ensure that the code remains flexible for the user.

-## Schemas

-At the end of any recipe you make, you should return a summary dictionary of the main inputs and outputs.
-This can currently be done with one of several possible functions:

-1. {obj}`quacc.schemas.calc.summarize_run`: This function is used to summarize a typical run that is done through ASE.
-It summarizes the inputs and outputs by pulling them from the ASE calculator and `Atoms` object.
-This is the most common function to use but also the most limited.

-2. {obj}`quacc.schemas.calc.summarize_opt_run`: This function is used to summarize a relaxation run that is specifically carried out via an ASE `Optimizer`.
-This is the only way ASE `Optimizer` runs can be summarized within Quacc.

-3. {obj}`quacc.schemas.cclib.summarize_run`: This function is used to summarize the inputs and outputs of a run for codes that are supported by [cclib](https://cclib.github.io/data.html).
-When possible, this is preferred over {obj}`quacc.schemas.calc.summarize_run` because cclib will generate a more detailed summary than ASE can provide.
-It is also more standardized across different codes.

-4. {obj}`quacc.schemas.vasp.summarize_run`: This function is used to summarize a VASP run.
-It has been custom-made for VASP based on the schema present in [`emmet-core`](https://github.com/materialsproject/emmet/blob/de2d700ef58f04622fa3ab01870e562b1387b696/emmet-core/emmet/core/vasp/calculation.py#L394).

 ## Changelog